WNYW: Analog-to-digital conversion

-WNYW discontinued regular programming on its analog signal, over VHF channel 5, at 11:59 p.m.
-ET on June 12, 2009, as part of the federally mandated transition from analog to digital television; the shutdown occurred during the closing credits of a syndicated rerun of The Simpsons.
+WNYW discontinued regular programming on its analog signal, over VHF channel 5, at 11:59 pm ET on June 12, 2009, as part of the federally mandated transition from analog to digital television; the shutdown occurred during the closing credits of a syndicated rerun of The Simpsons.
 The station's digital signal remained on its pre-transition UHF channel 44, using virtual channel 5.
 It carried WWOR's programming on digital subchannel 5.2 until 2009, when it changed the PSIP data to identify the virtual channel carrying WWOR's programming to 9.2.
 As of 2019, a channel of WWOR's programming is no longer multiplexed with WNYW.